 - Impending Doom: The abuser uses facial expressions, body language and attitudes to clearly give you the message that you are going to pay.
 You don’t know when and you don’t know how but the knot in your stomach and the ache in your head warns you that something unpleasant is coming.

 - Obstructionism/procrastinating/Ineptness: Do you want something from your abuser?
-You wont get it.
+You won’t get it.
 He will promise it.
 Talk about it.
 Make plans for it.
 You’ll either hear every excuse as a reason you aren’t getting what you agreed upon or he’ll just never follow through.
-Another thing an abuser will do to pay you back for asking, is to do what you asked but in a shoddy, inept way.
+Another thing an abuser will do to pay you back for asking is to do what you asked but in a shoddy, inept way.
 This forces you to complain or redo it yourself or just choose to ‘let it go’.
-My friend’s ex promised to do the dishes if she sat in the kitchen to talk with him, then berated and verbally abused her the entire time.
+My friend’s ex promised to do the dishes if she sat in the kitchen to talk to him, then berated and verbally abused her the entire time.
 If you call them on their inept actions, you’ll be told not to complain because at least they are ‘trying’.
-They put forth the effort, if you are going to complain, then they wont even TRY!
+They put forth the effort, if you are going to complain, then they won’t even TRY!
 In the end, no matter if they obstruct, procrastinate or become inept, you’ll be waiting forever.
 As the saying goes, “Don’t tie your horse to someone else’s wagon.”

 - Physical Violence: He may be physically intimidating to scare you.
 He may physically hold you down, lock you in, throw things at you, spit at your or even threaten to do so.
 He may hit the wall, crash the car or flip over furniture.
 He may hit you, punch, pinch, slap or push/throw you.
 He may hurt your animals or break your belongings.
 He may threaten or hurt the children.

 - Stubbornness/Argumentative/ Sulky/ Hostile: Unfortunately it is common for an abuser to pay you back by being stubborn, digging in their heals and making it impossible to communicate or complete a project.
 They may do this by arguing about everything.
 They’ll challenge you at every turn, making your life miserable.
 If that doesn’t work, they’ll sulk.
 They’ll have a little pity party, go off by themselves and act like the victim.
 Finally, if you still don’t respond, they’ll become openly hostile.
-They’ll call names and/or become verbally or physically violent .
+They’ll call names and/or become verbally or physically violent.

 No matter what kind of payback or retaliation your abuser uses, You Do Not Deserve It.
 They do these things to as a way of controlling you, knowing that these actions will eventually make their victim feel crazy.
 The Abusers enjoy watching their victim suffer emotionally.
 Their paybacks discourage trust, discourage mutual respect, discourage relational give and take.
-Retaliation sets the abuser up to only receive what they want, and releases them from having to give their victim anything in return.
+Retaliation sets the abuser up to only receive what they want and releases them from having to give their victim anything in return.
 Feeling the need to pay someone back for a slight or wrong, real or imagined, is immature.
 Those attitudes express entitlement and selfishness.
-A mature person will not give into these desires.
+A mature person will not give in to these desires.

-In a grown up, healthy relationship, adults are supposed to be able to communicate clearly and honestly with one another.
+In a grown-up, healthy relationship, adults are supposed to be able to communicate clearly and honestly with one another.
 Clear and Honest communication reinforces feelings of trust and love.
 Being in a trusting and loving relationship encourages healthy, emotional bonding.
 If our relationships are healthy and based on mutual respect and good intent for each other, imagine how our children will view the world as they grow up.
-They will learn effective communication.
+They will learn about effective communication.
 They’ll have healthy bonds with both parents.
 They’ll engage with the world in respectful, insightful and healthy ways.